 Humanitarian transportation remains a need for refugees and migrants in Costa Rica, Panama, and Mexico, particularly outside of urban centres.
 Refugees and migrants either in-transit or in-destination in localities where access to basic services and employment opportunities is difficult are largely unable to afford required transportation.
-This results in refugees and migrants not seeking healthcare, education, or other services, or taking on considerable risk or hardship to do transportation assistance to locations where basic services, such as health, education, safe shelter, legal assistance, and other protection-related services can be accessed.
-In Costa Rica, humanitarian transportation will be provided for refugees and migrants in-transit to sites of medical assistance and/or safe shelter.
-In Panama, humanitarian transportation will facilitate access to essential services by both refugees and migrants and their host communities.
-In Mexico, local transportation subsidies will be provided to access essential services in Chiapas, Ciudad de Mexico, Cohauila, Nueva Leon, and Tabasco.
+This results in refugees and migrants not seeking healthcare, education, or other services, or taking on considerable risk or hardship to do so.